 This discussion should affirmatively state that the evaluation of prevention-mitigation balance across the layers of defense was performed for all risk-significant LBEs and DBAs.
 A brief discussion of the method used to evaluate this DID topic should be provided.
-The details of this evaluation should be retained in design records.
+Separate discussions of plant capability and/or programmatic actions added as a result of the prevention-mitigation balance attribute evaluations should be provided in this section.
+The description should be sufficient to identify the DID objectives requiring those actions.
+The details of this evaluation should be retained in plant records.

-4.2.2 Programmatic DID Summary
+4.2.2.
+Programmatic DID Summary

-Programmatic DID attributes are listed in NEI 18-04 Table 5-5: quality/reliability, compensation for uncertainties, and offsite response.
+The purpose of this section is to describe the evaluation of programmatic DID attributes listed in NEI 18-04 Table 5-5: quality/reliability, compensation for uncertainties, and offsite response.

 Programmatic DID should be used to provide the basis for defining special treatment requirements to ensure there is reasonable assurance that the predicted performance of SSCs can be achieved throughout the life of the plant.
-This section should provide any additional special treatments identified from the integrated DID adequacy evaluation in Chapter 4 and complement the discussion of special treatment programs selected for safety-significant SSCs described in Chapters 6 and 7.
-The application should identify DID considerations in NEI 18-04 Table 5-6 that led to additional special treatments.
+This section should provide any additional special treatments identified from the integrated DID adequacy evaluation in Chapter 4 to complement the discussion of special treatment programs selected for safety-significant SSCs described in Chapters 6 and 7.
+The application should identify the DID considerations in NEI 18-04 Table 5-6 that led to additional special treatments as a result of evaluations covered by this chapter.
 Special treatments described in NEI 18-04 Table 5-7 should be considered, although the SAR does not need to address items that are not applicable.
+The details of these evaluations should be retained in plant records.

-The application should state affirmatively that the guidelines for programmatic capability attributes provided in NEI 18-04 Table 5-6 have been evaluated and included in the design development.
-Separate discussions of additional programmatic additions or changes as a result of the DID programmatic attribute evaluations, including identification of the safety-significant LBEs leading to additional DID programmatic actions and resulting safety-significant compensatory actions, should be provided in this section.
+The application should state affirmatively that the guidelines for programmatic capability attributes provided in NEI 18-04 Table 5-6 have been evaluated and included in the design and plant programs development in Chapters 6, 7, and 8.
+Separate discussions of additional programmatic additions or changes as a result of the DID programmatic attribute evaluations described below, including identification of the LBEs leading to additional DID programmatic actions and resulting safety-significant compensatory actions, should be provided in this section.
+The description should be sufficient to identify the DID objectives requiring those actions.
+The details of these evaluations should be retained in plant records.